StepKie/FantasyFootball/README.md

 - Game
 	- allow setting result on unfinished games

+- Shell
+	- do not use separate PlayTab, makes no sense in the hierarchy

+- Theme
+	- lock to light theme

 - CompetitionDetailViewModel
 	- Singleton creates problems when sharing between StatisticsPage and GroupStandings